Home > Cruises > Antarctica Cruises > WWF Giants of Antarctica

 Itinerary

 Welcome to Ushuaia, the gateway to Antarctica.
 Take your included transfer from the airport to your hotel.
-Tonight, you’ll meet your fellow travellers and our local team in Ushuaia during a welcome briefing at your hotel.
-If you have some time to spare before the meeting, we suggest you head downtown to do some souvenir shopping or taste some classic Argentinian flavours at one of Ushuaia's fantastic local restaurants.
+Tonight, you’ll meet your fellow travellers and your local team in Ushuaia during a welcome briefing at your hotel.
+If you have some time to spare before the meeting, maybe head downtown to do some souvenir shopping or taste some classic Argentinian flavours at one of Ushuaia's fantastic local restaurants.

 This morning is yours to explore Ushuaia or the Tierra del Fuego National Park, the most southerly national park in South America.
 Tierra del Fuego National Park offers a range of hiking trails that lead you through the stunningly beautiful and dramatic scenery of snow-capped peaks, lush meadows, rugged coastline, glaciers, waterfalls and lakes.
 Look out for guanaco, Andean foxes, muskrats and the North American beaver.
 Birds found here include the Andean condor, Magellanic oystercatcher, kelp goose, austral parakeet, and torrent duck.
 In the afternoon, transfer to the port of Ushuaia to embark the Ocean Endeavour, your home on the sea during your Antarctic adventure.
 After meeting your fellow passengers and Expedition Team and settling into your cabin, set sail through the historic Beagle Channel towards Antarctica.
 Travelling with you on this voyage is a small team of WWF-Australia scientists, who are heading to Antarctica to undertake crucial research on the migration and feeding patterns of baleen whales.
 Soak up the incredible views as you glimpse your last sight of Argentina, then head inside to join the excitement and learn more about what’s to come over the coming days.
 (B/D)